About

 6

-I can notice when practices are unfair or discriminatory and speak up or respond appropriately.
+11. I can recognize unfair or discriminatory behavior of people, and I feel able to respond respectfully and appropriately.
 (Skill)

 1: I cannot recognise when practices are unfair or discriminatory.